-Sound for normal individuals ranges from too quiet to too loud but rarely does sound become physically painful.
-Physical sensations in the ear are not expected until sound intensities reach 130 dB.
+Sound for normal-hearing individuals ranges from too quiet to too loud but rarely does sound become physically painful.
+Pain from sound is not expected until sound intensities reach 130 dB.
 This threshold was carefully studied over 60 years ago as researchers were probing what they described as the threshold of “feeling”.
 Beyond this point a tickling sensation would be felt in the ear.
 As sound intensity was further increased, they would reach a threshold of pain.
 These studies, although outrageously dangerous from a modern day perspective, provide fascinating insight for those with pain hyperacusis.

 One of the more important contributions of these studies is the qualitative description of the “feeling” that arises from high intensity sound in non-hyperacusis ears.
 These sensations changed according to both intensity and frequency.
 It is striking how similar these sensations are to those felt by pain hyperacusis patients.
 Examples of sensations from a review of such studies (Lierle 1937) are listed below,